CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the Git History log?

-It lets you see into the future
+It lets you see the history of changes made to the repo.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to the remote repo on Github

 ## Question 14